staticvariablejames/cookie-connoisseur/README.md

 ============

 Favicons are not downloaded.
-`fetch-cookie-clicker-files` simply uses Playwright to download files, and favicon requests are [explicitly filtered out](https://github.com/microsoft/playwright/issues/7493).
+`npx cookie-connoisseur fetch` simply uses Playwright to download files, and favicon requests are [explicitly filtered out](https://github.com/microsoft/playwright/issues/7493).
 I did not implement a fallback yet.